henrygerardmoore/ros2_vscode_template/README.md

 rm README.md
 ```

-# Using the tasks
+## Using VSCode tasks

 This repository includes a template `.vscode` directory with the tasks you will need to build your code (in both release and debug mode) and use `clangd`.
 You can use `ctrl`+`shift`+`B` to see the tasks available.
-See [here](https://github.com/kineticsystem/vscode_ros2) for further information and tips on using VSCode with ROS2.
+See [here](https://github.com/kineticsystem/vscode_ros2) for further information and tips on using VSCode with ROS 2.

+## Using Git

+This container should be set up to use your normal git configuration, optionally including GPG for signing commits.

 # Contributions